 In addition, it provides some further information about our processing of special category and criminal offence data where a policy document isn't a specific requirement.
 The information supplements our privacy notices.

-Conditions for processing special category and criminal offence data i.
-Article 9(2)(a) - explicit consent
+Conditions for processing special category and criminal offence data

 We process special categories of personal data under the following UK GDPR Articles: